pandichef/pdexplorer/README.md

 ## How `pdexplorer` differs from Stata

 - Commands are implemented as Python functions and hence require at least one set of parentheses
 - `pdexplorer` uses Python libraries under the hood.
-The result of a command reflects the output of those libraries, even when they differ from Stata.
+(The result of a command reflects the output of those libraries.
+See above.)
 - There is no support for [mata](https://www.stata.com/features/overview/introduction-to-mata/).
 Under the hood, `pdexplorer` is just the Python data stack.